codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 !!! info "To use this extension you need a [Codacy account](https://www.codacy.com/signup-codacy)"

-The Codacy extension for VS Code displays information about the quality of a pull request, highlights problematic code patterns, and displays code quality metrics directly in VS Code.
+The [Codacy Visual Studio Code extension](https://github.com/codacy/codacy-vscode-extension) is an open-source project that enables developers to review directly in VS Code the result of Codacy analysis for the pull requests they’re working on.

-Use this extension to get the full list of problems found by Codacy for the pull request you’re working on and to navigate to any Quality issue that you want to review and fix.
+Use this extension to get the full list of problems found by Codacy for a pull request and navigate to any Quality issue that you want to review and fix.

 ## Installing the Codacy VS Code extension